-We bought a slackline a few summers ago for our camping trips and it provided hours of play, competitions, balancing, and bouncing!
+We bought a slackline a few summers ago for our camping trips and it has provided endless hours of play, competitions, balancing, and bouncing!
 (Sure, we also had some bumps and memorable falls, but all in the name of playing and trying something new!)

 Cool tip: check out these attachments you can add to slacklines to create obstacle courses and ultimate challenges.
-They’re pretty neat.
+They’re pretty neat!
 I haven’t tried them, so I’m not so sure how they work, but they sure look fun!